 As the Company's President and Chief Executive Officer, Mr. Littlefair works with the Board and senior management to establish and execute the Company's operating and strategic plans to increase revenue, achieve the Company's long and short-term strategic growth objectives and profit targets and maximize return for shareholders.
+Mr. Littlefair also serves as the Company's principal spokesperson and is responsible for conveying the Company's message to the Company's customers and the investor community.

 Mr. Littlefair's effective leadership of the Company led to positive financial and operating results in 2009, with total revenue increasing to \$131.5 million and gasoline gallon equivalents sold increasing to over 100 million gallons.